meiarchi/meiarchi.github.io/projects/en/proj-9.md

 ---
 layout: post
-title: 'Work projects_interior design'
+title: 'Archaeological and Landscape Living Lab'
 ---

-I predominantly focused on interior design projects at my position at Urban pro in Belgrade Serbia.
-These projects catered to discerning clients with a strong penchant for luxury, necessitating a keen eye for detail and an innate sense of opulence and aesthetics.

-In this capacity, I was responsible for crafting interior spaces that seamlessly blended sophistication with functionality.
-This encompassed the entire design process, from conceptualization to detailed planning and execution.
-My role involved developing comprehensive design plans, creating compelling renders for visualization, and overseeing the transformation of these concepts into real-world spaces.

-I also did interior design at my positions in Berlin offices Büro 213 and K-Mäleon Haus, but they are not displayed here.
+The theme of the summer school was to revive Abruzzo as a place.
+As an urban planning and landscape team, we designed the concept of an Archaeological and Landscape Living Lab.
+It was necessary through various activities throughout all seasons to attract tourists as well as residents who would return and live again in a place like this from agriculture.

+Project was done with co-authors Adriana Menghi, Burak Aydin and Chiara Cossidente, under mentorship of prof. Massimo Angrilli and arch.
+Valentina Ciuffreda, summer school 2021.

+{% include image.html image="projects/proj-8/1.jpg" %}

+{% include image.html image="projects/proj-8/2.jpg" %}

+{% include image.html image="projects/proj-8/3.jpg" %}

+{% include image.html image="projects/proj-8/4.jpg" %}

-{% include image.html image="projects/proj-9/1.jpg" %}
+{% include image.html image="projects/proj-8/5.jpg" %}

-{% include image.html image="projects/proj-9/2.jpg" %}
+{% include image.html image="projects/proj-8/6.jpg" %}

-{% include image.html image="projects/proj-9/3.jpg" %}
+{% include image.html image="projects/proj-8/7.jpg" %}

-{% include image.html image="projects/proj-9/4.jpg" %}
+{% include image.html image="projects/proj-8/8.jpg" %}

-{% include image.html image="projects/proj-9/5.jpg" %}
+{% include image.html image="projects/proj-8/9.jpg" %}

-{% include image.html image="projects/proj-9/6.jpg" %}
+{% include image.html image="projects/proj-8/10.jpg" %}